jrpereirajr/iris-megazord/README.md

 [![Flow Editor - IRIS Megazord](https://img.youtube.com/vi/KkG0_-ahfjI/0.jpg)](https://www.youtube.com/watch?v=KkG0_-ahfjI)

 If you'd like to try the same process shown in the video, you can follow [this steps](https://github.com/jrpereirajr/iris-chatbot#setting-up-a-telegram-bot) and set a Telegram Bot to use in your test.

-## Online demo

-You can check the application out [here](https://iris-megazord.demo.community.intersystems.com/csp/megazord/index.csp).

-If the system ask you for a user/password, use this: _system/SYS

 ## Installation prerequisites